ihsotas0/Interfaced/journal.md

 The Cybernetic Model is a manifold which is the nearly perfect approximation function for creating other accurate manifolds for certain cases.
-It perfectly tunes other models, but, at the same time, it's manifold --- which is already perfect --- is expanded to include a unique "Person" which arises from the entropy of the stochastic combination of all the other models of the artificial consciousness (AC).
+It perfectly tunes other models, but, at the same time, it's manifold --- which is already perfect within its set --- is expanded to include a unique "person" which arises from the entropy of the stochastic combination of all the other models of the artificial consciousness (AC).

-Unified Theory of Intelligence is ***DIFFERENT*** from Unified Theory of Everything --- (Pickerism???)
+Unified Theory of Intelligence is ***DIFFERENT*** from Unified Theory of Everything!
+(Pickerism?)

+***

+The rate of double-signals among the population is inversely proportional to the generations of Interfaces.
+Double-signals are dying out.
+This is because the density of pins increases with better technology.
+Double-signals arise from the disjunction --- by the Adam Task --- between the signal (the computed neural network) and host (the organic neural network).
+When the disjunction is high, the separation between the two becomes apparent to the host.
+But when the pin concentration is high, the disjunction approaches zero and the chance and one host is a double-signal decreases.